AlinaC71/AlinaC71/README.md

 ## 🌱 I'm currently learning

 I'm constantly expanding my knowledge and exploring new domains.
-Currently, I'm focusing on SigRec, a web application for the management of signalling records drawing on over two decades of experience in a design office.
+Currently, I'm focusing on SigRec, a web application for the management of signalling records drawing on over two decades of experience in a design office and studying for my AWS Cloud Practitioner certification.

 **Key Concepts:**
 - Application factory pattern (create_app)